TannaciousXP/spotify-search/prompt.md

 https://api.spotify.com/v1/search?q=${artist}&type=artist
 to get the artist information such as id and genre tags

-After we get the information, we make another call to the endpoint https://api.spotify.com/v1/artists/${artistId}/related-artists to get a list of the artist that are similarity
+After I got the information, I made another call to the endpoint https://api.spotify.com/v1/artists/${artistId}/related-artists to get a list of the artist that are similarity

-We take the related-artist and separte them by matching genre tags to return an array of [[], [], []] 0 index will give us if all of the search artist tags match, then 1 less etc..
+I took the related-artist and separte them by matching genre tags to return an array of [[], [], []] 0 index will give us if all of the search artist tags match, then 1 less etc..

+Afterwards we sort the array so that there it's it looks like [[arist, matchingTags], [artist, matchingTags], etc...]

 ```

 2 - We want to make sure the tour performs well. find the top 3 albums by popularity availble in the US for each artist.
 This should help the artists organize their song selection.

 ```
-After we make sorted out the list [[], [], []] we should loop through them to make two more api calls for their albums
+After I the sorted out the list [[arist, matchingTags], [artist, matchingTags], etc...] we should loop through them to make two more api calls for their albums then ablums&track

 https://api.spotify.com/v1/artists/${simArr[i].id}/albums?album_type=album&market=US
 To get a list of their albums id
+Use promise.all[listOfApiCalls]

 https://api.spotify.com/v1/albums?ids=${getAlbums}&market=US
-To get their albums track and sort by popularity and filter out the first three albums
+To get their albums track and sort by popularity and filter out the first three albums.
+After we retieve their albums, I concat the string of the albumsid then repeat the process of promise all and then make the promise.all[listOfAblumsApiCalls]

 ```